-Next, we need to specify a function that take as input a named vector with parameter values and a data object, and returns the log of the unnormalized posterior density (i.e., the log of the integrand in Equation (4)).
-This function is easily specified by inspecting the JAGS model.
+Next, we need to specify functions that take as input a named vector with parameter values and a data object, and return the log of the unnormalized posterior density (i.e., the log of the integrand in Equation 4).
+These functions are easily specified by inspecting the JAGS model.
 As a heuristic, one only needs to consider the model code where a "~" sign appears.
-The log of the densities on the right-hand side of these "~" symbols needs to be evaluated for the relevant quantities and then these log density values are summed.9 Using this heuristic, we obtain the following unnormalized log posterior density function for \mathcal{H}1 :
+The log of the densities on the right-hand side of these "~" symbols needs to be evaluated for the relevant quantities and then these log density values are summed.
+Using this heuristic, we obtain the following unnormalized log posterior density functions: